2018 Summer Camps

 ABOUT THE CIT PROGRAM:

-Our Counselor-in-Training (CIT) Leadership Program is for energetic and motivated teenagers (ages 13 to 15) who want to learn and develop leadership skills while working with children in a camp setting.
-This program is designed so that CITs develop leadership skills through direct supervision, regular conferences with their lead instructors, and a hands-on experience engaging with campers.
-The goals of this program are: to provide teens with training and skills to become effective leaders improve self-confidence, provide a meaningful opportunity to assist children in a camp environment, create an opportunity to excel at handling a reasonable amount of responsibility while at camp.
-This will help prepare these teens for future work experience and to help build their resumes, to motivate our CITs to be effective role models resulting in a fun and productive summer where our CITs participate in areas of interest of their choice!
+Our Counselor-in-Training (CIT) Leadership Program is for energetic and motivated teenagers (ages 13 to 15) interested in learning and developing leadership skills working with children in a camp setting.
+This program is designed so that CITs develop leadership skills through direct supervision, regular conferences with their instructors/onsite director, and a hands-on experience engaging with campers.
+The goals of this program are to provide teens with training and skills to become effective leaders, improve self-confidence, learn public speaking skills in a group setting, assist children in a camp environment, and excel at handling responsibility at camp.
+This program prepares teens for future work experience, motivates them to be effective role models resulting in a fun and productive summer, allows them to select the specialty camps they want to participate in, and is a great resume builder!

 The Minimum Required Participation is 3 Weeks!

-Teenagers (ages 13 to 15) interested in participating in the CIT Program must go through an application process.
-In order to be accepted into the program, these teens must register for our CIT program online and answer a series of questions on the application relating to (1) their interest in joining the CIT Program, (2) experience in the specific camp (Exploration Day Camp, or Specialty Day Camp(s) of their choice, (3) any past summer camp experience as a either a CIT or a camper (not required), (4) and questions pertaining to leadership.
+Teenagers ages 13-15 interested in participating in the CIT Program must go through an application process.
+In order to be accepted into the program, the applicant must register for our CIT program online and answer a series of questions on the application relating to (1) their interest in joining the CIT Program, (2) desired camp experience, (3) past summer camp experience as a either a CIT or a camper (not required), and (4) questions pertaining to leadership.

-Since most of the interviews are the first interview for these applicants, interviews are meant to be a friendly and positive experience for these applicants.
-After the interview, the decision for acceptance is made within three days.
+Since most of the interviews are the first interview for these applicants, interviews are meant to be a friendly and positive experience.
+After the interview, the decision for acceptance is made within one week.

-Upon acceptance into the program, a formal letter of acceptance is provided (detailing the CIT’s summer schedule) along with the CIT Handbook for review prior to orientation.
-At orientation, the CITs become CPR/First Aid certified, discuss leadership skills, and train for camp!
-CITs participating in a Specialty Day Camp will train in the specialty area(s).
+Upon acceptance into the program, a formal letter of acceptance is provided (detailing the CIT’s summer schedule).
+At orientation, the CITs become CPR/First Aid certified, receive their CIT Handbook, discuss leadership skills, and train for camp!
+CITs participating in Specialty Camps may train in these specialty areas.
 Upon completion of training, our CITs are ready to embark on a great summer experience!

 CIT SUMMER EXPERIENCE AT CAMP:

 During the summer, CITs engage with campers under the close supervision of their lead instructor and the camp director.
-One main goal of this CIT Leadership Program is for the lead instructors and CITs to develop strong professional interactions where the CITs learn from their instructors at camp and continue to improve their leadership skills each day.
-CITs are encouraged to be hands-on and are grouped with campers based upon age and ability/experience.
-CITs are also encouraged to write daily journal entries pertaining to their camp experiences, and these entries are discussed at weekly “leadership conferences” between the CIT, lead instructor, and sometimes the camp director.
-These “leadership conferences” are conducted in private and are a great way for instructors and the camp director to provide constructive feedback to the CIT, keeping them focused on improving their leadership skills.
+One main goal of the CIT Leadership Program is for the lead instructors and CITs to develop strong professional interactions where the CITs learn from their instructors at camp and continue to improve their leadership skills each day.
+CITs are encouraged to be hands-on and are grouped with campers based upon age, ability, and experience level.
+CITs are also encouraged to write daily journal entries pertaining to their camp experiences, and these entries are discussed at weekly leadership conferences between the CIT, lead instructor, and the camp director.
+The leadership conferences are a great way for instructors and the camp director to work with the CIT on his/her leadership skills and performance at camp.

 Under the supervision of our experienced staff, CITs assist campers with camp activities, help with organizing materials and supplies, think creatively, share ideas, and act as positive role models for campers.
 CITs are very hands-on, are generally grouped with younger campers, and choose the specialty camp or camps where they want to be placed.
-CITs may help campers do things like roll dough for a homemade pizza, master footwork techniques on the tennis court, build and program robots, help create a scoring system for Robowars, program and design video games and apps, design a handbag, build a rocket, create cities in Minecraft™ and much more!
+CITs may teach campers to do things like baking a cake, using proper technique when passing and receiving a soccer ball, building and programming robots, creating an app, hand sewing a doll, designing a handbag, building a rocket, installing mods in Minecraft™, and so much more!

 What Happens at Orientation?